tjmckinley/MetaWards/doc/source/devsupport.rst

 Profiler
 --------

-You control what is reported using the :class:`metawards.Profiler` class.
+You control what is reported using the :class:`metawards.utils.Profiler` class.
 You start timing using ``profiler = profiler.start("name of section")`` and you stop timing using ``profiler = profiler.stop()``.
 For example using the iterator ``iterate_profile.py``;